Tomas-J-Gonzalez/tg/README.md

 ### Licence information

 All of the content on this site is produced under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 (CC BY-NC-SA 4.0) license](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode.en).

-Head to my [Licence page](https://harrycresswell.com/license/) for more information on what you can do with it, and how to provide attribution correctly.